Subspace Aggregation Query and Index Generation for Multidimensional Resource Space Model: ADDING INDEXING NODES TO CONNECT COORDINATES

 (1) For each coordinate $c_i$ on the path from the root at one dimension to $v$, locate one coordinate $c_j$ on the path at another dimension.

-(2) Construct weight vectors representing the level and the number of resources of $c_i$ and $c_j$ respectively.
+(2) Build weight vectors representing the level and the number of resources of $c_i$ and $c_j$ respectively.

-(3) Calculate a Mahalanobis distance between the two weight vectors as an indicator to reflect how cost of calculating intersection between the two coordinates can be reduced when intersection links are built between them.
+(3) Calculate a Mahalanobis distance between the two weight vectors as an indicator to measure the cost of calculating the intersection between the two coordinates.

-(4) Calculate a probability of adding intersection links between two coordinates based on the distance by a logistic function so that two coordinates with the greater distance have a higher probability of adding an intersection link.
+(4) Calculate a probability of creating an indexing node to connect two coordinates of different dimensions based on the distance between the two coordinates by a logistic function so that two coordinates with the greater distance have a higher probability of adding an indexing node to the non-empty point.

-(5) Randomly sample a real number according to the probability of adding intersection links to determine whether inter section links should be added between $c_i$ and $c_j$.
+(5) Randomly sample a real number according to the probability of adding an indexing node to determine whether intersection links should be added between $c_i$ and $c_j$.

-(6) Add an intersection index node $p_{ij}$ and link it to $c_i$ and $c_j$ respectively by intersection links.
-The advantage of using Mahalanobis distance is that the correlation matrix in the distance function can make two vectors orthogonal and normalized with respect to the distribution of the level and number represented in the weight vector.
-The probability of adding intersection links between two coordinates at two dimensions ensures that the number of links is under control.
+(6) Add an indexing node pij and connect it to ci and cj respectively through partial order relation like inclusion link.

+The advantage of using Mahalanobis distance is that the correlation matrix in the distance function can make two vectors orthogonal and normalized with respect to the distribution of the level and the number represented in the weight vector.
+The probability of adding an indexing node to connect two coordinates at two dimensions control the number of links.